-The purpose of this document is to provide marketing staff and forecasters with an overview of the Petrinex Oil Forecast Tool, to assist with their monthly forecasting activities.
-It is assumed that users of this document understand marketing and forecast processes or have read the Petrinex Information Bulletin 011 "Oil Marketing Processing Document".
+Purpose: This tip is to provide Alberta industry marketing and forecasting staff with an overview of the Petrinex Oil Forecast Tool (OFT), to assist with their monthly forecasting activities.
+It is assumed that users of this document understand marketing and forecasting processes or have read the Petrinex tip titled "Petrinex OFT Processes for Oil Marketing Users".